jolson629/pyspark/src/scd/README.md

 The new inplace update functionality provided by the Delta Lake enhancement seems to only apply to Parquet files on disk - not to data via the .jdbc connector.
 See below.

-Non-perfect cases should also be looked at: the same update coming in multiple times erroneously, updates coming in out of order, late arriving updates, etc.
+Non-perfect cases should also be looked at: the same update coming in multiple times erroneously, updates coming in out of order, late arriving updates, jobs failing, and needing to be restarted....etc.

 ## References